elgatosf/streamdeck-philipshue/README.md

 The [Sources](./Sources) folder contains the source code of the plugin.

 # Changes
+## 1.6.3
+- updated CSS to the latest versions of our SDK-libs
+- added an option to the PI to allow larger steps if you rotate dials (1,2,3,4,5,10).

 ## 1.6.0
 - fixed broken localizations
 - changed versioning to semver